EU greenhouse gas emissions and targets

 The 8% collective reduction commitment has been translated into national emission reduction or limitation targets for each of the EU-15 Member States under what is known as the "burden sharing" agreement.
 These national targets range from an emissions reduction of 28% for Luxembourg to an increase of 27% for Portugal.
 The targets are legally binding under EU law.

-Of the 12 countries which have joined the EU since the Kyoto Protocol was agreed, all except Cyprus and Malta have individual emission reduction commitments under the Protocol.
-Hungary and Poland have commitments to reduce emissions of the basket of six gases by 6% in the 2008-2012 period compared to their base year or period; the other eight Member States have commitments to reduce by 8% against various base years.
+Of the 13 countries which have joined the EU since the Kyoto Protocol was agreed, all except Cyprus and Malta have individual emission reduction commitments under the first period of the Protocol.
+Hungary and Poland have commitments to reduce emissions of the basket of six gases by 6% in the 2008-2012 period compared to their base year or period.
+Croatia has a 5% reduction commitment from 1990 levels.
+The other eight Member States have commitments to reduce by 8% against various base years.

 The 20% reduction commitment is enshrined in the 'climate and energy package' of binding legislation.
 It is also one of the headline targets of the Europe 2020 strategy for smart, sustainable and inclusive growth.